YaleSpinup/ecs-api/README.md

 ### Orchestrate a service update

+Service update orchestration currently supports:

+* updating tags
-Service update orchestration currently supports updating tags and/or forcing a redeployment without changing the service.
+* forcing a redeployment without changing the service
+* updating the task definition and redeploying

 PUT `/v1/ecs/{account}/clusters/{cluster}/services/{service}`

 ##### Request

+###### Update the tags for an existing service and force a redeployment

 ```json
 {